sabrishamcar/Data550_finalproject/README.md

 Step 1: `Run Rscript renv/activate.R`

-Step 2: Run make install, which will run `renv::restore()` to restore the package versions on your computer.
+Step 2: Run `make install`, which will run `renv::restore()` to restore the package versions on your computer.